 Family Social Science News

-Department of Family Social Science professor Zha Blong Xiong worked with legislators and community members to get bill HF1930 to pass the House Education Innovation Policy Committee.
-Funding will be provided for the Department of Education to create outreach programs that help Southeast Asian immigrant and refugee families to access early childhood care and education resources. […]
+Department of Family Social Science professor Zha Blong Xiong worked with legislators and community members to get bill HF1930 to pass the Minnesota House Education Innovation Policy Committee.
+Under the bill, funding will be provided for the Department of Education to create outreach programs that help Southeast Asian immigrant and refugee families to access early childhood […]

 Congratulations to Department of Family Social Science professor Jan McCulloch who was just elected to the Fellows Committee for the National Council on Family Relations (NCFR).
 The committee is elected by NCFR members for a three-year term, and recommends the honorary title of “NCFR Fellow” to the Board.
 Learn more about the committee on the […]